van conversion mistakes - IMG 7520

 • Poor understanding of winterization procedures

-The Solution: Plan plumbing systems for the worst conditions you'll encounter.
-Include pipe insulation, heat tape where necessary, and accessible drain points for winterization.
+The Fix: Plan plumbing systems for the worst situations you'll face.
+Include pipe wrapping, heat tape where needed, and easy-to-reach drain points for winter prep.

 The Mistake: Poor Water System Design

-Real Example: A builder installed his fresh water tank in an inaccessible location.
-When the tank developed a leak, he had to remove cabinets, flooring, and walls to access it, essentially rebuilding half his van.
+Real Case: A builder put his fresh water tank in a hard-to-reach spot.
+When the tank got a leak, he had to take out cabinets, flooring, and walls to get to it, basically rebuilding half his van.

 Why It Happens: